National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     }
     ```

-1. Toggle the “Save as dataset” on.
+1. Toggle the "Save as dataset" on.

-1. Click blue “Run” button.
+1. Click blue "Run" button.

 ## Two Ways to Run a Transform